davsec-teaching/ECS160-Winter2025/Homework-2.md

 results of the second microservice to the client.
 - Microservice 2: A tagging service that will analyze the contents of the post and tag the post if it is discussing software security.
 To perform this check you will match the contents of the post against the list of security keywords.
 The service will return either `#security` (if the contents of the post match any of the security keywords), or an empty string if it does not.
 Sample keywords to match against are `[security, encryption, decryption, Diffie Helman, password, ...]`.
 For example, this service could analyze a post `"We should always encrypt passwords"` and return `#security`.
+You are free to use other more complex analysis if you wish.
+If you do, please specify the details of this analysis in the handout.

 For each post and reply you will send an individual request to the microservice.
 Make sure to execute the pipeline on both posts _and_ their replies.

-**Implementing one microservice**
+**Implementing a microservice**

 We will use [Spring Boot](https://spring.io/projects/spring-boot) as our microservices framework.
 Spring Boot uses Java Annotations to annotate the services.
 Check out this
-[tutorial](https://codecrunch.org/creating-a-post-and-get-request-springboot-ff6e82a5d46b) for using Spring Boot with HTTP Post requests.
+[tutorial](https://codecrunch.org/creating-a-post-and-get-request-springboot-ff6e82a5d46b) for how to use Spring Boot with HTTP Post requests.
 We will create REST API endpoints for these microservices.
 For more information on REST API check out [this](https://www.redhat.com/en/topics/api/what-is-a-rest-api) link.
 REST APIs can support any HTTP methods including `GET`, `POST`, `PUT`, `DELETE` and so on.
-In this case we will use the HTTP `POST` method to send the request to the microservice.
+In our case we will use the HTTP `POST` method to send the request to the microservice.

 A Spring Boot microservice should at least consist of a `SpringBootApplication` and a `Controller`.
-The Controller specifies the REST endpoint (the url the service is bound to).
+The `SpringBootApplication` is a Java class that is annotated with `@SpringBootApplication.`
+This class will implement the `public static void main(..)` function as shown below.

 Sample code for a Spring Boot service application is as follows.
 The class must be annotated with `@SpringBootApplication`.
 ```